 Jerk chicken is really easy to make:

-- marinade the chicken for a good few hours;
+- Rub over the chicken and marinade for a good few hours.

-If you prefer not to or can’t grill, then you can also bake the chicken in the oven, but there’s something about getting those delicious grill flavors in there along with all the spice.
+If you prefer not to or can’t grill, then you can also bake the chicken in the oven.
+However with a grill pan, it helps get some of those delicious grill flavors in there along with all the spice.
 You’d typically make this with chicken on the bone, but I have used boneless thighs as they are both quicker to cook and easier to eat.

 Apparently it’s barbecue month, so this seemed like the perfect way to kick things off.
 Jerk chicken is full of fantastic flavor and takes on that great taste only a barbecue can give.
 (I’ve got a vegetarian grill meal balance things out too!
 My Cuban quinoa bowl is worth trying.)
 You can have this with a range of sides, but some of the more traditional are grilled corn and coconut rice, as we had, or peas/beans and rice as well as grilled or fried plantain.
 For a great taste of summer, this is the way to go.

 Looking for more tasty marinated meats?
 Try these!